pyaj0/COVID-19-interactive-map/README.md

 This project was submitted in the technology category concerning the invention of an innovative product, process or service in the fight against the spread of the Covid-19 epidemic.

 ## CIVOCA: What is it about?
-CIVOCA stands for "Carte interactive de l’évolution du Covid-19 en Afrique" translated as Interactive Map of Covid-19 Evolution in Africa.
+CIVOCA stands for "Carte Interactive de l’éVOlution du Covid-19 en Afrique" translated as Interactive Map of Covid-19 Evolution in Africa.
 It is an interactive map that allows you to plot the progress of Covid-19 in Africa.

 ## Why an interactive map?
 The idea of an interactive map was born from the problem of access to detailed and geolocalized information on the spread of Covid-19 in Benin.
 The main objective is to combine cartography and computer science, and to make this information accessible to the public through the map.